 Over the years, I’ve had to intervene in some pretty effed-up situations between my kids and my dad.

-In that way, I can shift into thankfulness and gratitude, even for the lessons in how to deal with being treated rudely, how to diffuse bullying behavior, how to shut down an angry person, how to recognize and redirect condescending treatment, etc.
+In that way, I can shift into thankfulness and gratitude, even for the lessons in how to deal with being treated rudely, how to diffuse bullying behavior, how to shut down a rude or angry person, how to recognize and redirect condescending treatment, etc.

-It’s kind of bittersweet that that’s the role he’s inadvertently chosen to play for my kids – but at the same time, they are becoming capable of reading between the lines, and can see that he’s trying to love them in the only clumsy and complicated ways he knows.
+It’s kind of bittersweet that this is the role he’s inadvertently chosen to play for my kids – but at the same time, they are becoming capable of reading between the lines, and can see that he’s trying to love them in the only clumsy and complicated ways he knows.

 My dad has inadvertently contributed to my kids’ cultural and emotional awareness in very profound ways that he himself isn’t even aware of.